Patient education: In vitro fertilization (IVF) (Beyond the Basics)

 More than one cycle of IVF treatment is often necessary before pregnancy occurs.
 Unfortunately, some women will not become pregnant despite multiple IVF attempts.

-Ovarian stimulation — The first step of the IVF procedure involves the use of fertility medications to increase the number of eggs (follicles) that develop in the ovaries and control the time of ovulation .
+Ovarian stimulation — The first step of the IVF procedure generally involves the use of fertility medications to increase the number of eggs (follicles) that develop in the ovaries and control the time of ovulation .
 The stimulation regimen is selected based upon the woman's diagnosis and the physician's preferences.
-It is possible to perform IVF without ovarian stimulation.
-This is known as “natural cycle IVF” or “unstimulated IVF;” usually only one egg is retrieved.
+It is also possible to perform IVF without ovarian stimulation.
+This is known as "natural cycle IVF," "unstimulated IVF," or "modified natural cycle IVF"; usually only one egg is retrieved.
 However, the vast majority of IVF cycles worldwide are performed with some type of ovarian stimulation.

 The ovarian stimulation regimen described below is an example and may differ from that recommended by your doctor.